Linear filtering with fractional noises: large time and small noise asymptotics: Preliminaries

 \end{enumerate}

-The key observation at this point is that, since the integration in \eqref{gTz} is done over a finite interval, the Laplace transform $\widehat g(z)$ is an entire function and therefore all singularities on the right hand side of \eqref{gTz_expr} must be removable.
-This includes discontinuity across the real line, whose removal yields equations \eqref{eq:6.11}, binding together the limits $\Phi_0^\pm(t)$ and $\Phi_1^\pm (t)$ at all $t\in \Real_+$.
-These equations can be viewed as boundary conditions on $\Real_+$ for the functions $\Phi_0(z)$ and $\Phi_1(z)$, which are holomorphic elsewhere.
+The crucial feature of representation \eqref{gTz_expr} is its singularities.
+Since the integration in \eqref{gTz} is carried out over a finite interval, the Laplace transform $\widehat g(z)$ is an entire function, and thus all singularities in \eqref{gTz_expr} must be removable.
+This includes discontinuity across the real line, whose removal yields equations \eqref{eq:6.11} below.
+These equations bind together the limits $\Phi_0^\pm(t)$ and $\Phi_1^\pm (t)$ at all $t\in \Real_+$ and can be viewed as boundary conditions on $\Real_+$ for the functions $\Phi_0(z)$ and $\Phi_1(z)$, which are holomorphic elsewhere.

 Finding all such functions satisfying the particular growth estimates, mentioned in \eqref{iv}, is known as the Hilbert boundary value problem.
 In our case, all its solutions can be expressed in terms of auxiliary integral equations of the general form